Acorn221/RHUL-Final-Year-Project/the-definitive-todo-list.md

 - [ ] The Report
   - [ ] Document the different hyperparameter tuning
   - [ ] Document the different ways of testing the model and showing its performance
-  - [ ] Talk about the web interface and it's potential uses
+  - [x] Talk about the web interface and it's potential uses
-- [ ] Look for another dataset (medical imaging)
-  - [x] OASIS-3 - Gained access to the dataset
 - [ ] Talk about different metrics
   - [ ] Sensitivity/recall
   - [ ] Specificity